lsst-dm/dm_dev_guide/stack/adding-a-new-package.rst

 After approval, code written internally by Data Management should be packaged following the template in the `lsst/templates`_ repository.
-DM packaging of third party code should proceed as described in :doc:`third_party`.
+DM packaging of third party code should proceed as described in :doc:`packaging-third-party-eups-dependencies`.

 New packages must be added to the `LSST organization on GitHub`_ and access must be granted to appropriate teams.
 For DM-written code, these include "Data